-We have audited the financial statements of QWI Investments Limited ("the company"), set out on pages 7 to 36, which comprise the statement of financial position as at September 30, 2022, the statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes, comprising significant accounting policies and other explanatory information.
+We have audited the financial statements of QWI Investments Limited ("the company"), set out on pages 7 to 41, which comprise the statement of financial position as at September 30, 2023, the statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes, comprising significant accounting policies and other explanatory information.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of the company as at September 30, 2022, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS) and the Jamaican Companies Act.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the company as at September 30, 2023, and of its financial performance and its cash flows for the year then ended in accordance with IFRS Standards as issued by the International Accounting Standards Board (IFRS Standards) and the Jamaican Companies Act.